 You’ve just experienced a major internal shift and you may or may not be sure exactly what has happened.
 What you do know is that some element of your life must change.

 Something deep inside you has shifted.
 It may have happened in an instant or may have been long coming.
 However it has come, you know that you can no longer continue doing whatever it is that has been holding you back.

 Maybe it’s a job or relationship or some other type of long-term commitment, and you now know that the time is ripe for YOU to step into what you are meant to be.

 I understand the need that comes - the call - to step up and fully embody the life you were meant to live.
 I have followed my own calls to change a few times now!

-I am a Spiritual Intuitive Coach who works with women that feel called to create more meaning and fulfillment in their lifestyle or career.
+I am a Psychic-Intuitive Coach who works with women that feel called to create more meaning and fulfillment in their lifestyle or career.
 They fear that they’re too old, might be making a mistake, or will disappoint their loved ones.
 I help them trust their inner guidance so they feel confident to express their life in a way that makes them feel happy and connected to who they truly are.

 An intuitive way has always been my path.

 I just had to take a few detours along the way . . . .

 A spiritual path first entered my sphere of consciousness in my early twenties.
 I had had spiritual experiences and tendencies throughout my early years, not even realizing that was what they were.
 I only know that now in hindsight.
 But it was in my early twenties that I consciously began choosing spirituality as a path in my life.